Nissan Juke Review 2025: Price, specs & boot space

 Mid-range Juke N-Connecta models feel a bit posher thanks to their leather-trimmed steering wheel and gear knob, plus their ambient interior lighting.
 Top-spec Juke Tekna+ models give you the option to choose from interior colour packs including Engima Black, Energy Orange or Light Grey with half-leather seats.

-Acenta models are a lot more like it.
-They have a proper 8.0-inch infotainment screen and it comes fitted with Apple CarPlay and Android Auto so you can use your phone's apps on the car's big screen – instantly giving you access to things like Google Maps, Waze and Spotify.
-N-Connecta models add to that with a seven-inch TFT display between the dials on the dashboard.
+Today’s Acenta Premium instead has a 12-inch infotainment screen and it comes fitted with Apple CarPlay and Android Auto so you can use your phone's apps on the car's big screen – instantly giving you access to things like Google Maps, Waze and Spotify.
+N-Connecta models add to that with a 12-inch TFT display between the dials on the dashboard (seven inches on earlier cars).

-Tekna models keep the same infotainment, but add a Bose stereo, which has eight speakers including two in the front seat headrests that are designed to envelope you in sound.
+Tekna models keep the same infotainment, but add a Bose stereo, which has eight speakers plus two in the front seat headrests that are designed to envelope you in sound.

 The Nissan Juke's seat gets lots of adjustment, as does the steering wheel, so you'll find it easy to get a comfortable driving position and there's loads of room for another tall adult on the front passenger seat.